MailCheck-co/mailcheck.site/src/routes/blog/email-marketing-campaign-metrics/index.md

 ## How to Decrease Unsubscribe Rate:

 - Make sure you clean the mailing list from the inactive users.
 [Email verification services](/) can help with this task.
-- Do not use [purchased or rented mailing lists](/blog/want-to-buy-an-email-list-we-have-6-reasons-not-to) and parced lists.
+- Do not use [purchased or rented mailing lists](/blog/want-to-buy-an-email-list-we-have-6-reasons-not-to) and parsed lists.
 - Enforce double opt-in subscription.
 - Create interesting content for all subscriber groups.
 - Study up the clients’ preferences using the content map.
 Read about this in our article about the valuable tip for small business email marketing.